afascetti/HMC-MicroPs-Final-Portfolio/docs/documentation.md

 The `main.c` file calls functions from the various libraries and allows the MCU to act as the controller for both I2C (to the PN532) and SPI (to the FPGA).

-### MCU Communication
-The Nucleo microcontroller is at the heart of the project.
-It communicates via I2C with the PN532 NFC/RFID contoller using a set of multi-byte commands.
-See section **TODO** for details.
-It also communicates via one-directional SPI to the FPGA.

-From the RFID reader, the MCU extracts the UID from the RFID card, separates it into the bytes needed by the FPGA and sends 5 bytes of data, via SPI, to the FPGA.
+For more information see the [design](https://joseph-q-zales.github.io/HMC-MicroPs-Final-Portfolio/design/) page.

 ## FPGA Code
 The code to program the FPGA resides in one SystemVerilog file titled `main.sv`.
-The first module in this file, top, controlls the FGPA and calls the other modules as needed.
+The first module in this file, top, controls the FGPA and calls the other modules as needed.

 The module entitled `tune` is the main finite state machine (FSM) for the FPGA.
-See section **TODO** for details.
 Below is the full netlist (all of the connections between modules) on the FPGA.

 <div style="text-align: center">